nyorbee/Randomik/README.md

 # Randomik
 With this program, you can randomly select and copy photos from one folder to another.
-This can be useful, for example, when you want to hang photos in a frame but want to do it completely randomly.
+This can be useful, for example, when you want to hang photos in a frame on the wall but want to do it completely randomly.

 The available options are: